ninrod/dotfiles/readme.md

 ## Important notice

 * These are my personal configuration files, which are in a constant state of change as I develop my environment across several systems.
 I can't guarantee that these configurations will work for you, at all.
-So if you encounter problems with them, you're pretty much on your own. (this notice was based on [aaron bieber's dotfiles](https://github.com/aaronbieber/dotfiles))
+So if you encounter problems with them, like [this snippet](https://github.com/ninrod/dotfiles/blob/master/dot/zshrc#L4), you're pretty much on your own. (this notice was based on [aaron bieber's dotfiles](https://github.com/aaronbieber/dotfiles))

 ## Install Instructions